bernie-skipole/acremscope-db/docs/index.md

 apt-get install postgresql postgresql-client

 psycopg2 is the python client for the postgresql database.
+Obtain this using apt-get rather than pip, so the binaries are installed without any build problems.

 apt-get install python3-psycopg2